San Antonio TX Premises Liability Attorney

 Generally, owners, anyone who controls the property (e.g. tenant), or any employee (collectively referred to as “defendant”) have an obligation to maintain a reasonably safe condition on a residential, commercial, or industrial property.
 If an unsafe, defective or dangerous condition exists, the defendant must remedy the condition or provide adequate warnings.
 Accidents caused by these conditions are “premises liability” accidents.

-To succeed in a premises liability action, Brylak Law’s premises liability attorney in San Antonio must first determine your legal status on the premises:
+To succeed in a premises liability action, a premises liability attorney in San Antonio must first determine your legal status on the premises:

 - Trespasser: entering property without legal authority.
 The lowest standard, the defendant’s duty is to only avoid causing you injury by intentional or willful conduct.

 - Licensee: entering property with the defendant’s permission but not by invitation.
 The defendant’s duty is to not cause you injury by willful or wanton conduct or by gross negligence.
-The defendant must warn you of hidden dangers that are known to him.
+The defendant must warn you of hidden dangers that they are aware of.
 The defendant must have actual knowledge of the danger.

 - Invitee: entering a business open to the public.
 The highest standard, the defendant must use ordinary care to make the premises reasonably safe for your use.
 The defendant does not need actual knowledge of the dangerous condition, so long as a reasonable person would have knowledge of the condition.